nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 There is one exception to the harshness of the second alternative.
 “I don’t understand” may itself be a critical remark.
 To make it so, the reader must be able to support it.
 If the fault is with the book rather than himself, the reader must locate the sources of trouble.
 He should be able to show that the structure of the book is disorderly, that its parts do not hang together, that some of it lacks relevance, or, perhaps, that the author equivocates in the use of important words, with a whole train of consequent confusions.
 To the extent that a reader can support his charge that the book is unintelligible, he has no further critical obligations.

 Let us suppose that you are finally able to say “I understand.”
 If, in addition to understanding the book, you agree thoroughly with what the author says, the work is over.
 The analytical reading is completely done.
 You have been enlightened, and convinced or persuaded.
 It is clear that we have additional steps to consider only in the case of disagreement or suspended judgment.
 The former is the more usual case.
+(With agreement you still have to answer 'What of it?')

 If the reader understands a book, how can he disagree with it?
 Critical reading demands that he make up his own mind.
 But his mind and the author’s have become as one through his success in understanding the book.
 What mind has he left to make up independently?
 There are some people who make the error that causes this apparent difficulty: they fail to distinguish between two senses of “agreement.”
 In consequence, they wrongly suppose that where there is understanding between men, disagreement is impossible.
 They say that all disagreement is simply owing to misunderstanding. **The error in this becomes obvious as soon as we remember that the author is making judgments about the world in which we live.
 He claims to be giving us theoretical knowledge about the way things exist and behave, or practical knowledge about what should be done.
 Obviously, he can be either right or wrong.** His claim is justified only to the extent that he speaks truly, to the extent that he says what is probable in the light of evidence.
 Otherwise, his claim is unfounded.